Learn-Django-React/django-react-heroku-s3/README.md

-### Django and React starter app

-This is a Django and React starter app configured for Heroku and S3.
+Django and React starter app configured for Heroku and S3 by [learndjangoreact.com](https://learndjangoreact.com).

-See tutorials and docs on [learndjangoreact.com](https://learndjangoreact.com).

 Follow [@jfornear](https://twitter.com/jfornear) for updates.